Dayton, OR: 3 Great ways to have a less crowded Wine Country Experience!

 Nearby, in Courthouse Square Park, is the Fort Yamhill Block House, which was brought to Dayton in 1911 to prevent its demolition.
 The structure had been built by Willamette Valley settlers in 1855 and 1856 as a military fortification.
 John G. Lewis, a citizen of Dayton, secured permission from authorities to move the logs to Dayton, where they were reassembled in the park.

-Dayton moving forward as they build on their agricultural history
+Dayton Today – building on their agricultural history

 Today Dayton is a rural community, with many people involved in agriculture such as vegetable, berry, nut, nursery plants, wheat production and dairy farming.
 The vineyards and wineries located in the Willamette Valley AVA (American Viticulture Area) and the Dundee Hills AVA are an increasing source of direct economic activity as well as a source of visitors to the city.